Themis3000/crownanaRssSub/readme.md

 Complete with email confirmation on signup and a 1 click unsubscription process, users aren't able to abuse the subscription system and won't feel spammed by messages.

+You can check it out here: [rss.crownanabread.com](https://rss.crownanabread.com)

 ### A different approach to development

 For this project, I decided to take an approach I haven't taken to development before.
 I've decided to give true test driven development a try.
 Usually when I work, I start with a MVP (minimum viable product), then work my way up from there with tests as an extra nice-to-have.
 This time around I've decided to build up something well thought out from the start and write tests for each essential piece as I go.
-Then, once everything is ready, I'll throw an http service in front of my already well-constructed and tested functions.
+Then, once everything is ready, I just threw a http service in front of my already well-constructed and tested functions.